krgross/st512-course-notes/docs/05-OneFactorLayout.md

 \[
 \hat{\theta}_1 = \bar{y}_{1+} - \bar{y}_{3+} = 156.9 - 118.8 = 38.1
 \]
 Like any estimate, our estimate of a linear contrast has a standard error.
-While we will usually rely on software to compute the standard error for us, the expression for the standard error writes as T
+While we will usually rely on software to compute the standard error for us, the expression for the standard error writes as
 \[
 s_{\hat{\theta}} = \sqrt{\left\{\frac{w_1^2}{n_1} + \frac{w_2^2}{n_2} + \ldots + \frac{w_g^2}{n_g} \right\} MS_{Error}}
 \]